ezulfica/SANonogramSolver/README.md

 number of combination = <img src="https://raw.githubusercontent.com/ezulfica/SANonogramSolver/main/img/binom.png" style="display: block; margin: auto;" />

+This is why we want to Use SA.
+With the correct optimization, it will be faster to resolve a nonogram than testing all possible combinations.
-Since it's using simulated annealing method, it is possible to not obtain the solution by the number of iteration defined.
+Just a little reminder : since it's using simulated annealing method, it is possible to not obtain the solution by the number of iteration defined.

-# The generation and transition :
+# The generation of the initial state and the associated transition :

 It is possible to start with two way :